Calathea rufibarba Indoor Care; Watering, Light, Pruning, Soil, Propagation, Problems

 Pro tip: If using tap water, let it sit overnight before watering to allow chemicals to dissipate.

-Calathea rufibarba thrives in medium to bright indirect light.
-Position the plant infront of a large brightly-lit window.
+Calathea rufibarba thrives in medium to bright indirect light; position the plant infront of a large, brightly-lit, sunless window.
 Keep it away from direct sunlight as it cause loss of leaf color and scorching; brown spots on the leaves.

 If the leaves start curling or becoming pale, move the plant to a brighter spot or instal grow lights where the natural lighting is not adequate.

-Pro tip: For even growth and to prevent lopsided growth, regularly turn the pot to ensure that the plant receives light on all sides.
+Pro tip: For even growth and to prevent lopsided growth, give the pot a 900 turn every month to ensure that the plant receives light on all sides.

 Furry Feather Calathea prefers average warmth of 15-250C.
 At temperatures below this range, the plant stops growing while temperatures above this range may cause the plant to die.

-Keep it away from drafts originating from windy doors, drafty windows, AC units, heat sources and others as they cause flactuations in temperature which the plant cannot tolerate.
+Keep it away from sources of drafts like windy doors, drafty windows, AC units, heat sources and others as they cause flactuations in temperature which can result in stunted growth, drooping, wilting and yellowing.

-Calathea rufibarba requires humidity of 60% to 80% to thrive.
-Low humidity results in brown leaf tips and edges.
+Calathea rufibarba prsopers in a humidity of 60% to 80%; low humidity will result in brown leaf tips and edges.
 To raise humidity, set the pot on a wet pebble tray, use a cool mist humidifier or group the plants together.

 You may also grow the plant in a well-lit bathroom, kitchen, laundry area and other moist areas in the home.
 Velvet Calathea is one of the best plants for the bathroom on account of its requirement for warm, humid conditions.

-Pro tip: Ensure that there is good air circulation for the plant to discourage fungal diseases.
+Pro tip: Maintain good air circulation for the plant to discourage fungal diseases.

 The best potting soil for Calathea rufibarba should be a light, well-draining, and nutrient-rich soil.
 A potting mix made up of 2 parts potting soil, 1 part perlite or sand, and 1 part coconut coir or peat moss is perfect for this plant.